Production of extra quarks at the Large Hadron Collider beyond the Narrow Width Approximation: Introduction

-It is the purpose of this paper to assess the regions of validity of the NWA in case of one VLQ being produced, via both QCD and EW interactions, in pairs or singly, and then move on to consider interference effects of various nature.
+Very recently experimental searches for VLQs have started to explore the large width regime, considering single production of top and bottom VLQ partners~\cite{CMS:2017oef,CMS:2017zhw}.
+However, to our knowledge, no experimental limit has been set for topologies compatible with the pair production channels.
+It is the purpose of this paper to assess the regions of validity of the NWA for final states compatible with pair production and decay of a VLQ with charge 2/3 but where, due to its finite width, the VLQ is produced, via both QCD and EW interactions, in pairs or even singly.
+Interference effects of various nature will also be considered.
 We will do so under the assumption that all the decay products of the heavy quark are visible SM states.
 The plan of the paper is as follows.
-In the next {two sections} we describe {our conventions and the} computational tools {we} adopted while in the following two we present our numerical results, first for the case of finite width corrections then {for} interference effects.
+In the next two sections we describe our conventions and the computational tools we adopted while in the following two we present our numerical results, first for the case of finite width corrections then for interference effects.
 Finally, we conclude in the last section.